openintegrationhub/openintegrationhub.github.io/docs/3 - Deployment/DeploymentScenarios.md

 **Data Hub**: Long-term storage for flow content and snapshot data.
 Required for ID-Linking

-**Secret Service**: Securely store authentication data for other applications, and execute Oauth authentication flows.
+**Secret Service**: Securely store authentication data for other applications, and execute OAuth authentication flows.

 **Snap Shot Service**: Saves the state of the last execution of a flow.
 Used to prevent duplicate delivery of entries in polling flows.